 11) Travel Documents

-Sometimes, you may also need to show your documents to access certain events or locations, such as a conference centre or special event.
+Sometimes, you may also need to show your documents to access certain events or locations, such as a conference center or special event.
 Having your documents with you ensures that you can participate fully in the conference and have a smooth and successful trip.

 There are a few types of documents that you may need to carry with you when you travel to a conference: